sabaronett/irrad_disk/README.md

 ## Data Availability

-The remaining data underlying Baronett, Jiang et al. (2025) can be shared upon reasonable request to the corresponding author.
+The remaining data underlying Baronett, Jiang et al. (submitted) can be shared upon reasonable request to the corresponding author.

 ## Issues